hyperledger-cacti/cacti/rfcs/models/identity/iin-agent.md

 * With foreign network agents: to request/offer membership and security group presentations, prove membership within its network, and prove ownership of a security group

 Details of these protocols can be found [here](../../protocols/identity/readme.md).

+## IIN Agents for Trust Anchors
+Trust anchors associated with IINs, or DID registries in general, and which issue identity and membership VCs to individual network participants (see [IIN model](./iin.md)), also must run an agent to interact with network members' IIN agents.
+The model for an IIN agent specified earlier in this document can be used for trust anchor agents with some salient differences:
+* The trust anchor agent will need to be equipped with the capability to issue VCs, and return VPs when an IIN agent sends a valid request for one.
+* The trust anchor agent will not need to understand a DLT protocol for the purpose of recording identities to a network's ledger.

+(_Note_: If the IIN is built on Hyperledger Indy, where trust anchors are referred to as _stewards_, the corresponding agent will register the verinym (DID) for its steward along with key-generation seed values (generated using a random number generator) in the Indy ledger.
+This registration occurs at genesis (or bootstrap) time.)